joosuhail12/pullse-backend/ablyServices/README.md

 3. **Monitor Logs**: Use the comprehensive logging for debugging
 4. **Test Thoroughly**: Use the provided test script to verify functionality
 5. **Use Metadata**: Include relevant metadata in subscriptions for debugging
-6. **Manual Control**: Only forward messages to chatbot when appropriate

 ## Troubleshooting